-Training for ICDAS will involve an online training package and a training day.
-Examiners and recorders will be given access to the training package ahead of the training day to give them the opportunity to familiarise themselves with all aspects of the criteria and conventions before the training day.
-The training event will be led by Professor Innes (BRIGHT CI) (University of Dundee).
+Training for ICDAS for those with no previous experience of the tool will involve an online training package and a training session.
+Examiners and recorders will be given access to the training package ahead of the training session to give them the opportunity to familiarise themselves with all aspects of the criteria and conventions before the training session.
+The training event will be led by Professor Innes (BRIGHT CI) (University of Dundee) or another experienced dental epidemiologist.
 It will involve a seminar to review the criteria followed by caries assessments of twenty 11-13 year old young people from a secondary school in Fife or Tayside to practice use of the criteria.
-Practice calibration with opportunity for discussion of process and scoring conventions will take place with 10 young people and then a formal Calibration will be carried out on 10 different young people.
+Practice calibration with an opportunity for discussion of the process and scoring conventions will take place with 10 young people and then a formal calibration will be carried out on 10 different young people.

-Training for the plaque scores and gingival bleeding scores will take place at the training day.
+Training for the plaque scores and gingival bleeding scores will take place at the training session.